 What are the advantages of a baccalaureate degree over a two-year certificate or associate degree program?

 Positions in teaching, administration and public health generally require a baccalaureate degree or an advanced degree.
 Many “two year” programs, in practice, become more than two years because of prerequisite courses required for admission.
 In many of these programs, students are enrolled for three or even four years of college, but do not receive a Bachelor’s degree.

 Will a baccalaureate degree prepare me for an advanced degree?

 Yes, the dental hygiene curriculum at Texas A&M Baylor College of Dentistry provides excellent preparation for admission to Master’s degree programs in Dental Hygiene, Public Health, Education and Health Administration.
-Master’s degree programs in dental hygiene and the basic sciences at Texas A&M Baylor College of Dentistry are open to dental hygienists with the Bachelor of Science degree.
+Master’s degree programs with a focus in dental hygiene and the basic sciences at Texas A&M Baylor College of Dentistry are open to dental hygienists with the Bachelor of Science degree.